WAVI-ice-sheet-model/.github/profile/README.md

 ## Get in touch

-Check our [discussions forum](https://github.com/orgs/WAVI-ice-sheet-model/discussions) for general purpose question around the WAVI ecosystem.
+Check our [discussions forum](https://github.com/orgs/WAVI-ice-sheet-model/discussions) for general purpose question around the WAVI ecosystem, and if you need help!